airmelt/LeetCode/#1071 Greatest Common Divisor of Strings 字符串的最大公因子.md

+# 1071 Greatest Common Divisor of Strings 字符串的最大公因子

 __Description__:
 For strings S and T, we say "T divides S" if and only if S = T + ... + T  (T concatenated with itself 1 or more times)

 Return the largest string X such that X divides str1 and X divides str2.

 __Example:__

 Example 1:

 Input: str1 = "ABCABC", str2 = "ABC"